KylePep/fs-journal/notes/10-vue.md

 cheese:AppState.cheese-------------Appstate needs to import
 ---below will be the reactive way to use the AppState.cheese value---
 cheese: computed(() => {return AppState.cheese})

+doing upgrades variable with in the HomePage.vue return using computed on upgrades
+upgrades: computed(()=> AppState.upgrades)

+@click is v-directive of v-on:click wich is a v form of onclick

+< span v-if= "autoPower > 0"> ------- this will prevent the span it is in from rendering until autoPower is over 0